Follow Jim Baird as he explains his risk management when paddling rapids, asking himself the question, "Do I shoot, line, wade or portage?"

-Fourth day of just rain, rain, rain.
+It's your fourth day of just rain, rain, rain.
 After two days you start to feel a little down, everything is soaked, you're uncomfortable, you're freezing cold.
 After three days you're like "Okay, that's enough," and when it keeps going for half a day more, you're like, "Oh my God, the world is ending."

 So, any rapid, when you get up to one, first, you scout, okay?
 Then you decide do I shoot, line, wade and if you can't do any of those then you portage.
 It should be SSLWP.
 A lot of the times you see a rapid you can run but, you don't know what's around the next corner, it could be a waterfall, topo maps aren't always right.
-So, it's a smart idea to just wade it or line, up to the next obstruction to see, what it is on a blind corner.
+So, it's a smart idea to just wade it or line up to the next obstruction to see what it is on a blind corner.

 When you are lining a rapid you want to make sure that your rope is coiled properly in your hand.
-As you coil it make sure that the ropes stay on top of each other and beside each other so they don't get all mishmashed because that can cause tangles and they can cause a lot of problems.
+As you coil it make sure that the ropes stay on top of each other and beside each other so they don't get all mish-mashed because that can cause tangles and they can cause a lot of problems.

-This one, I am going to line.
+This next one, I am going to line.